polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/memory-profiling.md

 [2020-05-06T08:59:20Z INFO  actix_server::builder] Starting server on 127.0.0.1:8080
 ```

-Now open your browser and point it to the URL (here `http://localhost:8080/`), select the session you want to investigate.
+Now open your browser and point it to the URL (here `http://localhost:8080/`) and select the session you want to investigate.
 This will propagate a graph and may need a few minutes to load if a lot of data is being parsed.
-It is worth noting that
 the tracing of Substrate becomes significantly large quickly and longer term or super-in-depth introspection for specific runtime calls are sometimes hard to source.

 ![Graphs from the web UI](https://github.com/substrate-developer-hub/substrate-developer-hub.github.io/blob/source/docs/assets/memory-graph.png)